OpenSC/pam_p11/README.md

 with

 ```
-auth       required     pam_p11_opensc.so /usr/lib/opensc-pkcs11.so
+auth       required     pam_p11.so /usr/lib/opensc-pkcs11.so
 ```

 Replace `/usr/lib/opensc-pkcs11.so` with your PKCS#11 implementation.

 Also while testing it is best to keep a door open, i.e. allow also login via passwords.
-To try pam_p11_opensc first and then password put into your pam configuration:
+To try pam_p11 first and then password put into your pam configuration:

 ```
-auth       sufficient   pam_p11_opensc.so /usr/lib/opensc-pkcs11.so
+auth       sufficient   pam_p11.so /usr/lib/opensc-pkcs11.so
 auth       required     pam_unix.so nullok
 ```

+### User configuration via `~/.eid/authorized_certificates`

-Also each user needs to create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates`.
+A user may create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates` with the authorized certificate.
 You can do that via

 ```
 mkdir -p ~/.eid